fex01/ansible-gitserver/README.md

 ## Testing
-As you see in [Going back to Start](#going-back-to-start), its quite easy to reset your Raspby and to start the play from scratch.
+As you see in [Going back to Start](#going-back-to-start), its quite easy to reset your Raspy and to start the play from scratch.
 Still - if you use this project as starting point and change the play (or write your own play), it gets bothersome to rewrite your SD Card again and again and ...
 Wouldn't it be much nicer to spin up a Docker Container in a defined state, test your play and reset the container as often as needed without manual steps?
 Say hello to [Molecule][molecule-docs].

+It seems like Molecule will not be able to help you in all situations, for example
+* I did not find a easy to use Raspbian Docker Image (see also [TODO](#todo)), so I test against [pycontribs Debian image][molecule-debian].
+* Molecule does not use SSH to connect to the tested container, so just because you had no connection problems during Molecule tests doesn't mean that Ansible could connect without trouble in real life.
+Means Molecule might be suboptimal to test bootstrapping related roles.

+Having said that, Molecule is almost magic when you can use it.
+My introduction here is a bare minimum to get started, a next step might be Jeff Geerlings post linked in [Sources](#sources) (his post also talks about how to integrating Molecule into automated testing).

+### Installing Molecule
+The following steps are for Ubuntu, for details / up-to-date instructions / other OSs have a look into [Molecule - Installation][molecule-install]:
+* `sudo apt-get update`
+* `sudo apt-get install -y python3-pip libssl-dev`
+* `python3 -m pip install --upgrade --user setuptools`
+* `python3 -m pip install --user "molecule[lint]"`
+* `python3 -m pip install --user "molecule[docker]“`
+* test successful installation with
+  * `molecule --version`
+* command not found?
+  * `export PATH=$PATH:~/.local/bin`
+  * add 'PATH=$PATH:~/.local/bin' also to *~/.bashrc*

+### Prepare Role for Molecule
+* `cd ~/ansible/roles` go to *working_directory/roles*
+* add molecule to existing role
+  * `molecule init scenario -r my-role-name`
+* init role
+  * `molecule init role my-role-name`

+### Using Molecule
+One role already using Molecule for testing is my role *gitserver-config*.
+Your first experience with molecule could be as easy as going to *working_directory/roles/gitserver-config* and running `molecule test`.
+This will run the full gauntlet from destroying old test instances, creating a new one, taking care of necessary preparations, testing, etc.
+In general I prefer to use single step commands to create an instance and to test my code again and again as I progress.
+A few single step commands would be:
+* `molecule create` create docker instance
+* `molecule list` list running instances
+* `molecule converge` test code
+* `molecule --debug converge` debug
+* `molecule login` manual inspection
+* `molecule destroy` destroy instance

+A look into the files in *working_directory/roles/gitserver-config/molecule/default/* might, for example, also show you how to prepare your test using additional roles or how to overwrite Inventory variables for testing.